-Meanwhile, Rebecca conducts the 15 minute Remote Spot Assessment from up top the saddle while I am down below getting photo/video.
-Hank and Vika are looking after Skyla.
+Meanwhile, Rebecca and Vicka conduct the 15 minute remote spot assessment from up top the saddle while I am down below getting photo/video.
+Hank is looking after Skyla.
 Everyone contributes vitally to our success in documenting the elusive Montana Remote Spot…

-It takes me 20 minutes to get down to the Remote Spot, 20 minutes to photograph, and about 20 to scurry back up.
-We are nearly an hour past our turn-around time, but absolutely high on our decision to make a second attempt at the Montana Remote Spot after yesterdays failed attempt.
-It feels like we accomplished a Denali or an Everest summit.
-To us–even better.
+It takes yet another 20 minutes for me to haul back up the steep mountainside.
+Now, we are a full hour past our previously agreed upon safe turn-around time.
+Despite time deficit for return to basecamp in daylight, our adrenaline kicks in and we are feeling absolutely high on our decision to make a second attempt at the Montana Remote Spot after yesterdays failed attempt.
+It feels like we just accomplished one of the seven summits.
+Yet to us–even better.
 As far as we know, no humans have ever stood in this exact location simultaneously with the knowledge that they were occupying the remotest location of one of the least populated, wildest states left in America.
-We are 18 miles from a road, 31 total hiking miles, and 5 foot-based travel days from what we preliminarily believe to be the second remotest state Remote Spot that exists on the mainland of the continental United States.
+We are 18 miles from a road, 31 total hiking miles, and 5 foot-based travel days from what we believe to be the second remotest state remote spot that exists on the mainland of the continental United States.
 Other than con trails, which are an eye sore and conservation conundrum in the atmosphere, we measure zero human presence terrestrially from the Montana Remote Spot.

 We arrive back at camp just before dark, do some chores, such as retrieve our hanging food in a tree…